iProov/web/README.md

 ### Slots

+> When customising any slots with button elements the type must be set to button

 Visual customisation can be achieved with [templates and slots](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots) using the [Shadow DOM API](https://webkit.org/blog/4096/introducing-shadow-dom-api/).
 The following [slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) can be used with the `<iproov-me>` web component and have associated [events](#events):

 | Slot                  | Description                                                                                    |